-Ms Rodgers added: “The Take 5 Steps to Wellbeing is a set of evidence-based Public Health messages aimed at improving the wellbeing of the whole population, based on the “5 Ways to Wellbeing” model developed by the New Economics Foundation.
+Ms Rogers added: “The Take 5 Steps to Wellbeing is a set of evidence-based Public Health messages aimed at improving the wellbeing of the whole population, based on the “5 Ways to Wellbeing” model developed by the New Economics Foundation.
 The premise is that care and treatment to address mental health issues needs to be balanced with prevention and mental health promotion across the entire population, that this will result in benefits for the whole community, as well as reduce the incidence of mental health disorders in the longer term.”

 She concluded by saying, “Take 5 Steps to Wellbeing encourages groups to be proactive and work collaboratively to develop innovative projects to help build resilience in their local community.”

 Photo caption: Participants and staff who took part in the Take 5 Steps to Wellbeing celebratory event held in Palace Stables Armagh on 28th November.

 Some examples of other Take 5 for Wellbeing projects funded in 2018-2019 within the Southern locality include:

 Clonoe Rural Development Agency – Keeping Heads Up project – promotes mindfulness and resilience techniques for all ages, particularly those who have not availed of previous health and wellbeing programmes.

 Men about the town (MATT) – Men Move More – over 45 year old men who are at risk of becoming socially isolated, with sensory and mobility disabilities and/or those with longer term health conditions.

 Lislea Community Association – Getting Lislea Active – aimed at those who may be suffering poor mental health as a result of rural isolation, long-term unemployment and are members of the rural farming community.